• Skip to main content

 Instructions

-• Place the steak in the freezer for 30 minutes.
-Remove from the freezer and slice thinly against the grain, ⅛″ – ¼″ thick.
-While the steak is freezing, prepare the vegetables and stir fry sauce.
+• (Optional, but recommended.)
+Remove the steak from its packaging, pat dry, then place on a plate.
+Transfer to the freezer and chill until firm, 20-30 minutes.
+Remove from the freezer and slice thinly against the grain into ⅛" – ¼" thick slices.
+While the steak is freezing, chops the vegetables and prep the stir fry sauce.

-• Combine all stir fry sauce ingredients in a bowl.
+• Combine all stir fry sauce ingredients – coconut aminos, rice vinegar, orange juice, honey, cornstarch, and sesame oil, in a small bowl or 1-cup measuring cup.
 Whisk until combined and set aside.

-• Heat a 12″ cast iron skillet over medium heat.
-Add half the olive oil.
-Add half the steak to the skillet, season with salt and pepper, and stir fry until charred and medium rare, 3-4 minutes.
-Remove the steak with tongs, set aside onto a plate, and repeat with the remaining steak strips.
-Remove all steak from the skillet once browned.
+• Heat a 12" cast iron skillet or large wok over high heat; add 1 tablespoon oil and heat until it shimmers.
+Add the steak, season with salt and pepper, and stir fry until charred and medium rare, 3-4 minutes.
+Remove the steak with tongs and set aside on a plate.

-• Add the second tablespoon olive oil to the skillet and allow to heat until shimmering.
-Add the garlic and sautee 1 minute.
+• Add the second tablespoon of olive oil to the skillet and allow to heat until shimmering.
 Add the carrots and asparagus and sautee 3 minutes, stirring frequently.
 Add the bell pepper and snap peas, toss with the asparagus and carrots, and stir fry all vegetables an additional 3 minutes.
-Be sure to stir and toss frequently.
+Add the garlic, toss with the vegetables, and cook 1 minute more.
+Be sure to stir and toss frequently throughout.

 • Add the steak back to the skillet along with the stir fry sauce (give it another whisk before pouring in if the cornstarch/arrowroot has settled to the bottom).
 Stir fry, stirring frequently, until the sauce thickens and the vegetables are bite tender, 3 minutes.